Weighted Blankets for PTSD

-It’s vital to know what you’re dealing with, so I’ve compiled a short list of the key symptoms to be aware of to help diagnose this disorder.
+It’s vital to know what you’re dealing with, so I’ve compiled a short list of the key symptoms that may be experience as part of PTSD.

 - Inclusion and social isolation – avoiding leaving your home, spending time with friends and family or any possible situation that may remind you of the traumatic event.

 - Flashbacks or recollections of the event over and over especially while you sleep.